akhoury/nodebb-plugin-import/write-my-own-exporter.md

 * `pid` --> new post id

 ## Required
-You need node module that has the following interface.
+You need a node module that has the following interface.

+## During development

+Don't forget to check the "Skip the module install" checkbox in the "Select an Exporter" section, so the -import plugin won't delete your changes.

 ### YourModule.setup(config, callback)
 * `config`: a JS object that will be passed to `setup()` and it contains the following: